ooni/ooni.org/content/post/ooni-mobile-app.md

 OONI's [Web Connectivity test](https://ooni.torproject.org/nettest/web-connectivity/) is designed to examine whether websites are blocked and if so, how.
-This test, in particular, attempts to determine whether access to sites is blocked through DNS tampering, TCP connection RST/IP blocking, or by a transparent HTTP proxy.
+This test, in particular, attempts to determine whether access to sites is blocked through DNS tampering, TCP/IP blocking, or by a transparent HTTP proxy.
 By knowing how access to sites is interfered with, you can more easily evaluate how to circumvent that specific type of censorship.
 As OONI is committed to transparency through the publication of all network measurement data, you can use it as evidence of any censorship events that you come across.

 # Detecting systems responsible for censorship and surveillance